 From Dead to Worse – Charlaine Harris

 I love vampire tales, especially when packed with humour and sexual tension, and this book has it all!
-I greedily devoured the entire Sookie Stackhouse series, but this one earned a 10 for it’s twisting turning plot which kept me guessing and made me go out and buy the next book.
+I greedily devoured the entire Sookie Stackhouse series, but this one earned a 10 for it’s twisting turning plot which kept me guessing and made me go straight out and buy the next book.

 By the same author – Book #1 Dead Until Dark